mohan-ni/systemlink-enterprise-examples/Python Examples/TestMonitor/DeleteResults/ReadMe.md

 =================

-This is an python example demonstrating how to use the SystemLink Enterprise Test Monitor API to create test results and steps.
+This is an python example demonstrating how to use the SystemLink Enterprise Test Monitor API to create and delete test results.

 Running the Example
 -------------------